Robert Frost's "Directive" —

 unlike Frost.
 I suspect the speaker is Frost himself, but cannot prove it.
 The

-second theme, in my opinion, is "deeper" or metaphorical: the return to the
+second theme, in my opinion, is "deeper" or metaphorical: a return to the

 speaker's childhood religion, to find something higher and better.

-I believe this bleak masterpiece is primarily about a man's, or perhaps a
+I believe this bleak masterpiece is primarily about a man's return to the darkness of his childhood

 religion, Christianity.
 In particular, a Calvinistic version of Christianity

-that incorporates the dogma of predestination.
+that incorporates the horrifying dogma of predestination.
 Christian predestination

 by Michael R. Burch